bemoid/bemoid/scss/components/elevator/README.md

 # Elevator

-Utility component for adding various levels of a shadow.
+Component for adding various levels of a shadow.

 ## Installation